What Does Pride and Prejudice Mean?

-Meaning of Prejudice by Jane Austin: Elizabeth’s Prejudice
+Meaning of Prejudice by Jane Austen: Elizabeth’s Prejudice

-Like pride, prejudice has different meaning in Austin’s novel.
-It tended to mean having a set idea about someone that was based on assumptions or preconceptions, rather than a person’s actual actions and characters.
+Like pride, prejudice has a different meaning in Austin’s novel.
+It meant having a set idea about someone that was based on assumptions or preconceptions, rather than a person’s actual actions and characters.
 Today, prejudice in Austen’s view may mean making quick judgments about others based on their color, race, nationality, customs, or religion.
 However, in Austen’s view prejudice is hasty judgments on particular action of an individual or reputation, gossip, or some other misunderstood actions.

 Like other characters, Elizabeth also prejudices against him bit Elizabeth prejudice is stronger because of overhearing Darcy remarks when he rejects o dance with Elizabeth and says; “She is handsome but not pretty enough to tempt me”.
 Comments and false feeding of Mr. Wickham makes Elizabeth more prejudiced against Darcy.
 Therefore, Elizabeth rejects his first proposal and uses words like, arrogant, conceit, disdain for him that shows that how Elizabeth looks at him.

 - Introduction and background to Pride and Prejudice

 - What does Pride and Prejudice mean?

 - Introduction to main characters in Pride and Prejudice